-For as long as I can remember, I have wanted to attend one of the Caribbean carnivals.
-Growing up in Jamaica, Jamaica’s carnival has always been on my list – it still is – but with Trinidad’s being more established and historic, it was at the top of my list.
-In February 2020, I was finally able to attend my first Caribbean carnival in Trinidad and Tobago.
+Attending a Caribbean carnival in Trinidad and Tobago, was something I had been dreaming about for years.
 In Trinidad, the carnival takes place annually on the Monday and Tuesday before Ash Wednesday, intended as a sort of last hoorah before “giving up the ways of the flesh” for Lent.

-However, the festivities begin weeks and months before Carnival Monday and Carnival Tuesday.
-Months before, bands announce their themes for the year and reveal the costumes to match.
-The excitement of carnival started from deciding which costume I wanted to wear in the parade on Carnival Tuesday.
-Up next is deciding which fetes and events to attend.
+However, the festivities begin weeks and months before.
+Like deciding which costume I wanted to wear in the parade on Carnival Tuesday and which fetes and events to attend.

-Starting just after Christmas, the Trinidad event calendar is filled with fetes, with the number increasing the closer you get to carnival.
-It should be noted though, that carnival isn’t just about fetes.
+Starting just after Christmas, the Trinidad event calendar is filled with fetes, with the number increasing the closer you get to the carnival.
 Events also include culturally significant demonstrations such as the Re-enactment of the Canboulay Riots.
 There are also various competitions including the Junior and Senior Carnival King and Queen competitions and Panorama, the steelpan competition.

 In Waitomo, New Zealand, you’ll find a glowworm species that is exclusively found in New Zealand!
 These glowworms live deep in an underground cave system that is only accessible through a guided tour on the North Island.
 My most memorable travel experience was spelunking in these caves first on foot, then in a small inflatable raft!

-Due to its remoteness, visiting Antarctica is often thought of as a near-impossible dream to many travelers.
-However, it is worth the long flights, the adventure of crossing the Drake Passage, and even every hard-earned penny saved.
+Due to its remoteness, visiting Antarctica is often thought of as a near-impossible dream by many travelers.
+However, it is worth the long flights, the adventure of crossing the Drake Passage, and even every hard-earned penny.
 Upon arrival at the ice continent, Antarctica welcomes you with open arms and a vastness of beauty rarely seen on Earth.